wordpress com stats

 The primary method of becoming a certified LPN in Minnesota is by way of licensure by examination (after graduation from an approved LPN school).
 After you pass the NCLEX-PN with a score of 70 or more, the NCSBN notifies the Board and they send your Minnesota LPN license by mail.
 The license process does not end here.
 The Board requires that LPNs renew their licenses every two years after they have demonstrated completion of continuing education courses.

-An LPN in Minnesota earns an average of $38,840/year with an average hourly rate of $18.67 according to employment data compiled in May 2009.
-Minnesota LPNs earn slightly less on average than LPNs in other US states, since the national average LPN salary is around $40,900/year and $19.14 per hour.
-However, the benefits of working in Minnesota and enjoying a lower cost of living can sometimes outweigh the benefit of a higher salary.
-There are approximately 19,220 certified LPNs in the state of Minnesota.
+In 2024 an LPN in Minnesota earns an average of $54,599 per year.
+Minnesota LPNs earn slightly less on average than LPNs in other US states, but the benefits of working in Minnesota and enjoying a lower cost of living can sometimes outweigh the benefit of a higher salary.

 List of LPN Programs in Minnesota (MN)